Ivorforce/Awesome-Godot-Scientific/README.md

 ### Use-Case Decider

-If you have a computation task, and you aren't sure where to start with optimization, this flowchart may help you decide on a particular strategy to use:
+If you have a computation task, and you aren't sure where to start with optimization, this flowchart may help you decide on a particular strategy to use.
+The flowchart will suggest you the option that involves the least amount of effort, depending on your use-case.
+Keep in mind it makes a _recommendation_, and should not be regarded an authority as to which library actually fits your use-case best.

 ```mermaid
 flowchart TD